UniversityOfHelsinkiCS/oodikone/documentation/combined_programme.md

 - _Students of the studyprogramme by starting year_
   - Graduated field separated for both programmes
-  - All = currently enrolled + absent + inactive + graduated licentiate
+  - All = currently enrolled + absent + passive + graduated licentiate
 - _Progress of students of the studyprogramme by starting year_
   - computed for whole bachelor + master/licentiate studyright period
 - _Average graduation times_